ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 History

 Thaddeus W. Harris had one specimen of “this fine butterfly,” taken on the Cape at Sandwich, Massachusetts in 1833, by a Mr. John Bethune (Index; 1862: 278).
 This is the earliest Massachusetts specimen; Scudder (1889: 813) lists several more reports and specimens, from Williamstown, Springfield, Mt.
 Tom, Holyoke Range, Amherst, Belchertown, and Leverett in western Massachusetts, from “several localities in the vicinity of Boston “ (where it was ‘very rare’), and from Cape Cod at Hyannis, Sandwich, Eastham, and Provincetown.
-We may infer that Coral Hairstreak was fairly common on Cape Cod in the late 1800's, and in the Connecticut River valley, but was already “rare” around Boston due to industrial and residential development.
+We may infer that Coral Hairstreak was fairly common on Cape Cod in the late 1800's, and in the Connecticut River valley, but had become less common around Boston.

 Photo: Weir Hill Reservation, North Andover, Mass.
 7-15-2009